ImgBotApp/InternetNL/detail/mail/tls/cert-pubkey/tech/table_en.md

-Mail server domain (MX)|Public key with insufficient length
+Domain of mail server (MX)|Public key with insufficient length